History and common sense tell us that liberty, opportunity, and justice thrive in a democracy, not in an autocracy.

 President Joseph R. Biden, Jr.

 Democracy and human rights are under threat around the world.
 Democracies — whether in transition or established for decades — are confronting serious challenges from within and outside of their borders.
 Public distrust and the failure of governments to deliver equitable and sustainable economic and political progress has fueled political polarization and the rise of leaders who are undermining democratic norms and institutions.
 Across the globe, weak state capacity, tenuous rule of law, high inequality, and corruption continue to erode democracy.
-At the same time, authoritarian leaders are reaching across borders to undermine democracies — from targeting journalists and human rights defenders to meddling in elections all while claiming their model is better at delivering for people.
+At the same time, authoritarian leaders are reaching across borders to undermine democracies — from targeting journalists and human rights defenders to meddling in elections — all while sowing disinformation to claim their model is better at delivering for people.
 Hostile actors exacerbate these trends by increasingly manipulating digital information and spreading disinformation to weaken democratic cohesion.

 As President Biden has said, we have to prove democracy still works and can improve people’s lives in tangible ways.
 To do that, democracies have to come together — to rejuvenate and improve our open, rights-respecting societies from within; to stand together in defending against threats from autocracies; and to show we can address the most pressing crises of our time.
 The Summit will provide an opportunity to reflect, listen, and learn, as well as to plan and act, so that we can build a shared foundation for global democratic renewal.